QITI/pySLM2/README.md

 **We are writing a paper for [Journal of Open Source Software (JOSS)](https://joss.theoj.org/)!
 Read the manuscript here: https://drive.proton.me/urls/T92N7SMT5M#nBvZvODDgZCc**

-`pySLM2` is a python package for full stack control of using spatial light modulators (SLMs) for holographic beam shaping.
+`pySLM2` is a Python package designed for using spatial light modulators (SLMs) in holographic beam shaping.
+It includes modules for hologram generation, simulation, and hardware control, making it a comprehensive toolkit for high-quality optical control.

+The goal of pySLM2 is to provide a tool box for for engineering high-quality optical controls, which are essential for various scientific and engineering applications.
+These applications include atom trapping, addressing individual quantum objects, preparing exotic quantum states, and multi-beam laser machining. `pySLM2` was originally developed for and is actively used in the trapped ion quantum information processing research at the Quantum Information with Trapped Ions Lab at the University of Waterloo.

 * API Docs: https://pyslm2.pages.dev/

 Instructions to build documentation locally can be found in [`docs/README.md`](docs/README.md).

 Dependencies
 ------------